Raghavendralacharya/AuthApiImpl/README.md

         page param is the which page data to be fetched and size param is how many record should be there in a page. access token has to be passed in the key field "x-access-token"

+4. Code base uses the mognodb to store the data.